Santorini, Crete and Cyprus Small Group Tour | Eastern Mediterranean Islands Tour

 We have a full day exploring Pafos and visit the ancient city of Nea Pafos, where we will see excavated Roman villas and their beautiful mosaics.
 We will see the houses of Dionysus, Aion, Theseus, and Orpheus, as well as the theatre, Odeon, and Asklepion.
 We will also see the Necropolis (Tombs of the Kings) from the Ptolemaic Period.
 Time permitting we will visit Chrysopolitissa, which is a basilica constructed at the end of the 4th century AD.

 We stop for lunch at Kourion and later we visit archaeological site which contains remains from Hellenistic, Roman, and early Christian Era.
-We return to Pafos and enjoy a group dinner at the hotel.

 Day 16: Troodos